Shooting Script by Chris Green

 Shane, the technician on the repair desk at PC World told him.
 ‘We’ve run dozens of tests.
 There have been no incursions into your hard drive.
 Your machine seems perfect.’

-‘But its also gone on all of the storage backups,’ said Pete.
+‘But its also gone on all of the storage backups,’ Matt said.
 ‘How do you explain that?’

-‘The loss of data there is even weirder,’ said Shane.
+‘The loss of data there is even weirder,’ Shane said.
 ‘It’s is all a bit GCHQ,’

 Shane was not familiar with The X Files.
 He was from an X Factor generation.